Anujamrutkar/landing-page/README.md

 # landing-page
-ie is given by codsoft for completion fo internship
+landing page designed by html and css its is a part of task of codsoft internship